polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 There are several discussions related to the proposal, including:

-- <https://forum.polkadot.network/t/wasm-view-functions/1045> is the original discussion about having a mechanism to avoid code duplications between the runtime and front-ends/wallets.
+- [Original discussion](https://forum.polkadot.network/t/wasm-view-functions/1045) about having a mechanism to avoid code duplications between the runtime and front-ends/wallets.
 In the original design, the custom computations are compiled as a wasm function.
-- <https://github.com/paritytech/polkadot-sdk/issues/216> is the issue tracking the `view functions` implementation in runtime implementations
-- <https://github.com/paritytech/polkadot-sdk/pull/4722> is the on-going `view function` pull request.
-It works at pallet level.
-If two chains use two different pallets to provide similar functionalities, like pallet-assets and pallet-erc20, we still need to have different codes to support.
-Therefore, it doesn't conflict with PVQ, and can be utilized by PVQ.
+- [View functions](https://github.com/paritytech/polkadot-sdk/pull/4722) aims to provide view-only functions in pallet level.
+Additionally, [Facade Project](https://github.com/paritytech/polkadot-sdk/pull/4722) aims to gather and return commonly wanted information in runtime level.
+The PVQ does't conflict with them, which can take advantage of these Pallet View Functions / Runtime APIs and allow people to build arbitrary PVQ programs to obtain more custom/complex data that isn't otherwise expressed by these two proposals.

 ## Unresolved Questions

+- The custom computation performed in PVQ program involves serialization and deserialization when across the host call boundary.
+However, integration with such utilities significantly bloats the binary size except that the result value is simple numeric values.
+We need to find a way to optimize it.
 - The metadata of the PVQ extensions can be integrated into `frame-metadata`'s `CustomMetadata` field, but the trade-offs (i.e. compatibility between versions) need examination.

 ## Future Directions and Related Material

+The implementation work including:

+### PVQ Reference Implementation

+PVQ Extension Macros, PVQ Executor, RuntimeAPI Integration are implemented in standalone crate.

+XCM integration is implemented in `polkadot-sdk` repository.

+### PVQ Program Linker

+A tool to trim the standard PVM binary format.

+### PVQ Dev Console

+A PVQ dev console similar to the chain state page in pjs apps.

+- Display all the supported extensions and their methods
+- Allow user to invoke those methods with custom arguments

+### PVQ Registry

+Although there's no mandatory central registry for storing PVQ binary in an extension-based design, we can still setup a community-driven registry for storing popular PVQ binaries.

+### Integration with existing proposals

+Once the PVQ reference implementation and the aforementioned proposals are ready, some apis can be aggregated, i.e. the metadata.

 [^1]: [Appendix A.7 in JAM Gray Paper](https://graypaper.com/)